mervteo/Academic-Python-Project/README.md

 # Academic-Python-Project
-This is a python academic project that require us to code a simple interface for patient regstration and administration into the vaccination centre.
-It also contains search patients and patients statistics functions.
-This is an individual assignment with guidance from StackOverflow.
-There is no UI/UX, databases, etc inside this project.
+This is a python project developed by 3 persons
+This is a simple system for patient regstration and administration into the vaccination centre This system contains several functions like search patients, patients statistics functions and more There is no UI/UX, linked databases, etc inside this project, only text files are being used
+To run the system, please import the all the files and placed inside PyCharm python files